soos3d/SpectraX/README.md

 ## Web Dashboard

-QuickCast includes a modern web dashboard for viewing all your camera feeds in one place.
+SentriX includes a modern web dashboard for viewing all your camera feeds in one place.

 ### Dashboard Features